 Many high performance ADCs feature differential clock inputs to simplify the task of providing the required low jitter clock on a noisy PCB.
 Distributing a single-ended clock on a noisy PCB can result in coupled noise on the sampling clock.
 Differential distribution has inherent common-mode rejection that can provide superior clock performance in a noisy environment.
-The differential LVPECL outputs of the AD9520 enable clock solutions that maximize converter SNR performance.
+The differential LVDS outputs of the AD9522 enable clock solutions that maximize converter SNR performance.

-The input requirements of the ADC (differential or singleended, logic level termination) should be considered when selecting the best clocking/converter solution.
+The input requirements of the ADC (differential or single-ended, logic level termination) should be considered when selecting the best clocking/converter solution.
+In some cases, the LVPECL outputs of the AD9520 may be desirable for clocking a converter instead of the AD9522's LVDS outputs.

-LVPECL CLOCK DISTRIBUTION
+LVDS CLOCK DISTRIBUTION